-What do you do if your cholesterol doesn’t improve on a
+What do you do if you've been on a low-carb diet for several weeks, but your cholesterol doesn’t improve?

 Insurance Companies Keep Track of Your Cholesterol Numbers